Dikshaonly/Password-guessing-game/README.md

 Here's an example of what the application looks like when running:

 ```
-Welcome to the Password Guessing App!
+Welcome to the Password Guessing Game!
-You have 5 attempts to guess a common password.
+You have 5 attempts to guess a commonly used password.
-Enter your password guess: 123456
-Congratulations!
-You've guessed a common password.
+Incorrect password.
+You have 4 attempts left.
+Incorrect password.
+You have 3 attempts left.
+Incorrect password.
+You have 2 attempts left.
+Incorrect password.
+You have 1 attempts left.
+Incorrect password.
+You have 0 attempts left.
+Sorry, You've run out of attempts.
 ```